iamBedant/KotlinSyntheticMigrationEstimator/README.md

 | SomeOtherViewFile | 1  |true |

 ## Is this my idea?
 Absolutely not.
-Few days back, I came across [this blog post](https://obvious.in/blog/estimating-the-android-architecture-migration-for-simple) and basically this application is a modified version of that.
+Few days back I came across [this blog post](https://obvious.in/blog/estimating-the-android-architecture-migration-for-simple) and basically this application is a modified version of that.